 Community Group

-The People's Recovery Project
+The People's Recovery Project: Drop in

 The People's Recovery Project (TPRP) is a charity focused on supporting individuals experiencing homelessness and addiction, aiming to create sustainable recovery pathways through community-led initiatives.